 2008 Malegaon blasts case: Mumbai court rejects NIA plea for in-camera proceedings

-Mumbai, Oct 01: A Special Court in Mumbai on Tuesday rejected the National Investigation Agency's (NIA) plea for in-camera trial of the 2008 Malegaon blast case in which BJP MP Pragya Thakur is one of the accused.
+Mumbai, Oct 01: A Special Court in Mumbai on Tuesday rejected the National Investigation Agency's (NIA) plea for an in-camera trial of the 2008 Malegaon blast case in which BJP MP Pragya Thakur is one of the accused.
 The court reserved the right to allow either full or partial proceedings to be reported of truncated witnesses.

 Conducting the trial in a "transparent manner" was among the reasons for rejecting the NIA's plea, said Judge V S Padalkar while hearing the plea.